vectorgrp/sil-kit-adapters-veipc/demos/README.md

 Press CTRL + C to stop the process...
 ```

-You should see the echo device accepting the connection:
+You should see the echo server accepting the connection:

 ```
 [Info] Client connected